obsidianmd/obsidian-help/en/Import notes/Import from Apple Notes.md

 ---
 permalink: import/apple-notes
 ---
 Obsidian allows you to easily migrate your notes from Apple Notes using the [[Importer|Importer plugin]].
+This will convert your Apple Notes data to durable Markdown files, that you can use with Obsidian and many other apps.

-Currently, it only supports importing from Apple Notes on your macOS desktop.
+Currently, Importer only supports migrating from Apple Notes on macOS.
+It is not available on iOS yet.

 ## Import Apple Notes data into Obsidian